wynspeare/wynspeare.github.io/_posts/2019-07-07-InterfaceSegregation.md

 {% endhighlight %}

-Here we have an interface for a printer.
-It has 3 methods defined `print`, `checkBlackInkLevels` and `checkColorInkLevels`.
+Here we have an interface for a printer, `IPrinter`.
+It has 3 methods defined -  `print`, `checkBlackInkLevels` and `checkColorInkLevels`.
 But what if I have `BWLaserPrinter`, a laser printer that prints in grayscale and only has black ink?
 The method `checkColorInkLevels` would be completely redundant, yet the interface would have forced the `BWLaserPrinter` object to implement a method which it has no use of.
 This would be in violation of the Interface Segregation Principle.
 Let's fix this problem!
 <br/>
 <br/>